 Match: Crystal Palace 1-3 West Ham

 The reverse fixture that season saw another Payet masterclass.
-In the dying embers at Selhurst Park, West Ham secured a winner in a tightly poised contest through Manuel Lanzini, but Payet was never satisfied in a claret and blue shirt.
+In the dying embers at Selhurst Park, West Ham secured a winner in a tightly-poised contest through Lanzini, but Payet was never satisfied in a claret and blue shirt.

 In the 94th minute, the Frenchman executed a world class coup de grace, collecting the ball out wide with his left boot, before darting infield and sending Hennessey to the ground with a feint before elegantly chipping the hapless Welshman.